urbit/developers.urbit.org/content/courses/asl.md

 exercises and discussions, and a completion certification, then App School Live will be a good fit for you.

-The next cohort for App School Live will run in early 2023.
+The next cohort for App School Live will begin the week of January 23, 2023.
+The cohort after that is scheduled for the end of May 2023.

 - [Complete this form](https://forms.gle/3c8xBubvSiQfj7Tr6) to get on our mailing list about the next opportunity.